Planetary-scale answers, unlocked.

 Authors

-Customers like Dotlas, Leaf Agriculture, and Overture are realizing step-function improvements in performance, cost efficiency, scale, and innovation capability by choosing Wherobots as their spatial intelligence engine.
+Customers like Dotlas, Leaf Agriculture, and Overture are achieving step-function improvements in performance, cost efficiency, and innovation by integrating Wherobots with their Databricks platforms.

-Wherobots Data Federation with Unity Catalog allows you to read from and write to Iceberg or Delta tables governed by Unity Catalog, using Wherobots with a Databricks service principal and OAuth or PAT tokens for authentication.
+Wherobots Data Federation connects directly to Unity Catalog, allowing you to read from and write to Iceberg or Delta tables with Databricks service principal and OAuth or PAT token authentication—no data migration required.

 Spatial intelligence is the understanding of features of interest, and their relationships across space and time in multi-dimensional environments.
 With it, bridges are formed between digital and physical worlds.
 Decision making can improve, and you can create better products or services with higher returns.